daihai2411/viettennis/README.md

 ## Deploy project

-Runs the app in the production mode.
+Runs the app in the dev mode.

 - address : 85.31.234.69
 - password: VTen155D@123#